 TO MASTER NETTING, SETOFF, AND SECURITY AGREEMENT

-DRAFT OF 10/30/01

-This Annex A Collateral Annex to Master Netting, Setoff, and Security Agreement (this "Collateral Annex"), supplements, forms a part of, and is subject to, the Master Netting, Setoff, and Security Agreement, dated ________, 200_ (the "Agreement") among Enron Group and Counterparty Group.
+This Annex A Collateral Annex to Master Netting, Setoff, and Security Agreement (this "Collateral Annex"), supplements, forms a part of, and is subject to, the Master Netting, Setoff, and Security Agreement, datedNovember 8, 2001 (the "Agreement") among Enron Group and Counterparty Group.
 Capitalized terms used in this Collateral Annex but not defined herein shall have the meanings given such terms in the Agreement.

 Paragraph 1.
 Definitions.